 (a) On petition to the court by a grandparent of a minor child, the court may grant reasonable visitation rights to the grandparent if the court does both of the following:

 (1) Finds that there is a preexisting relationship between the grandparent and the grandchild that has engendered a bond such that visitation is in the best interest of the child.

 (2) Balances the interest of the child in having visitation with the grandparent against the right of the parents to exercise their parental authority.Cal Fam.
 Code § 3104(a)

 Grandparents do not have automatic custodial or visitation rights to their grandchildren.
 Accordingly, filing a petition for visitation under the above statutes will not guarantee an order for visitation in favor of the grandparent.

 The parent or parents who have primary custody of their children have the right and responsibility to care for the child and to make decisions regarding the child’s best interests.
 This may involve refusing to allow grandparents or other relatives visitation absent a court order.
 The court will have to balance the grandparent’s rights against the parent’s right to make decisions concerning their child.

 Ultimately, as in any child custody and visitation case, the court will have to consider all relevant factors and make a decision based on what is in the child’s best interests.
 This is the mandatory legal standard that family courts must adhere to.

-With that said, the one benefit of going to court and asking for a formal recognition of your visitation rights is that once legally recognized by a court of competent jurisdiction, the parent or parents can no longer refuse to allow the grandparent visitation in violation of the court’s orders – unless, of course, there are overriding reasons that will give them grounds to ask for modification of the court’s order.
+With that said, the one benefit of going to court and asking for formal recognition of your visitation rights is that once legally recognized by a court of competent jurisdiction, the parent or parents can no longer refuse to allow the grandparent visitation in violation of the court’s orders – unless, of course, there are overriding reasons that will give them grounds to ask for a modification of the court’s order.